jvmdan/rxmarkets/README.md

 ## Prerequisites

 The application expects you to have a running postgreSQL instance for the purpose of testing the reactive database layer.
 Fortunately, if you don't have postgres installed, Quarkus will pull a container & create the necessary schemas for you automatically.
 For this to work you must have `Docker Engine` installed.

-Developers are also advised to install the `Quarkus Run Configs` plugin for their IDE.
-This allows you to strap a debugger to the Quarkus application with ease.
-Otherwise, you must connect a remote debugger yourself, which can be cumbersome to do each time.